 Giving Up Eggs: This wasn’t as hard as I thought it would be.
 The trick was to find a breakfast food that was easy to prepare, wasn’t laden with salt, and didn’t contain many carbohydrates.
-I settled on homemade sausage, which I make twice a week and then reheat the leftovers for the other days.
+I settled on homemade sausage (see my recipes for beef sausage, garlic beef sausage, Italian fennel beef sausage, and English “bangers” and note variations for AIP, also see this post about my AIP breakfasts), which I make twice a week and then reheat the leftovers for the other days.
 I typically eat a bunch of raw kale on the side but I also have some homemade sauerkraut brewing which will be awesome on the side once it’s ready.
 I’ve used some conventional pork and some pastured pork, which is expensive and it isn’t clear how much better pastured pork is over conventional pork (very dependent on the farmer).
 I am experimenting now with adding some grass-fed beef to the mix (yummy)!
 It’s actually very satisfying and I find myself not missing eggs at all.
 This is a bit of a relief because I have a suspicion that eggs (or at least egg whites) are the biggest problem for me (and I’ve eaten eggs for breakfast nearly every day of my adult life).
 And while not eating eggs permanently will also limit the paleo baking I can consume, I think I can live with this.

 Giving Up Nightshades: I’m surprised at how much I miss nightshades!
 Especially tomatoes.
 Not so much in my salads, but in those warm winter dishes like beef stew, paleo pasta, and pumpkin chili.
 I probably would eat something containing tomatoes only twice a week, but I miss those meals.
 On the bright side, I’m experimenting more with different versions of those dishes and the results have been pretty great!